HOW TO CHOOSE THE BEST FREIGHT FORWARDER NETWORK

 In the past, it was often not a very attractive strategy because it was high risk, with uncertain service levels and often slow pay from unknown or unseen partner agents.
 Nobody wants those kinds of headaches.

-You are probably sick of sales solicitations from forwarder networks, but the fact that so many of your colleagues are already in these networks makes it worth taking a closer look.
-But, unlike other lines of business, it’s now possible to get great results with a minimal investment by joining an independent forwarders network.
+You are probably sick of sales solicitations from freight forwarder networks, but the fact that so many of your colleagues are already in these networks makes it worth taking a closer look.
+But, unlike other lines of business, it’s now possible to get great results with a minimal investment by joining an independent forwarding network.

 Is the problem that forwarding networks don't work, or forwarders aren't working the network?